Fibonaccigirly/New-Classrooms/README.md

 - Locates the "Contact Us" form and fills it out with various data inputs, including different name variations, email addresses, and messages.
 - Submits the form.
 - Validates the successful completion of the Contact Us form submission by verifying the presence of a confirmation message as the indicator of success.
-These tests encompasse variations in the form inputs, including positive and negative as well as edge cases such as blank and special characters in input fields.
+These tests encompass variations in the form inputs, including positive and negative as well as edge cases such as blank and special characters in input fields.
 My decision to prioritize the automation of the "Contact Us" form was guided by the principle that even if other features encountered issues, customers could still reach out for assistance.
 This approach aligns with the notion of ensuring a direct line of communication with users.
 In essence, it reflects the sentiment: "First thing I'm going to do is make sure the phones work."

 ### Testing Tools and Framework